-Medicare Advantage is a comprehensive alternative to Original Medicare - Parts A & B. These bundled plans include Part A, Part B and may or may not cover prescription drugs.
+Medicare Advantage is an "all in one" alternative to Original Medicare - Parts A & B. These bundled plans include Part A, Part B and may or may not cover prescription drugs.
 They are run by private insurance plans with their own local network of providers, generally a Health Maintenance Organization (HMO) or Preferred Provider Organization (PPO) style plan.
 They may include extras like hearing and dental benefits.